Skip to main content

 By default, this is not strictly enforced and results could include groups that do not end with the specified string.
 The ;strict option ensures any non-matching groups are not included.

-keepOrphans = [true or false]true by default.
+keepOrphans = [true or false]false by default.
 Useful when a field is not a member of the transaction, but you want to keep it for comparison or analysis.

 Limitations